testmonitor/laravel-vue-i18n-generator/README.md

 ## Installation

-Start by installing the package using composer:
+Start by installing the package using Composer:

 	$ composer require testmonitor/laravel-vue-i18n-generator